Muriel A. Howard: Tenure culmination

 When Howard announced that she was leaving the college to take on the national role of leading the AASCU, an organization that advocates for and promotes the interests of 430 public colleges and universities, Hoyt stated that her crowning achievement at the college was likely the Burchfield Penney Arts Center.
 Former New York State Assembly Member Sam Hoyt stated that Howard raised the college's stature both in the state and the nation.
 He additionally stated that she would be difficult to replace, and that she would be sorely missed.
 Her leadership of the College provided increased stability for it, as well as increased student enrollment during her 13 years there.
 During her last year as president of the college, Howard's salary was reported to be $220,000.

 Presidency of the American Association of State Colleges and Universities

 Leadership

 In 2009, it was announced that Howard would be leaving Buffalo State College to become the president of the AASCU in Washington, DC.
 From August 2009 to January 2018, she served in that capacity.
 She is the first African-American and first woman to be president of the organization.

-In 2009, Howard was interviewed for an article that appeared in The Chronicle of Higher Education in regard to her appointment as president of the AASCU.
+In 2009, Howard was interviewed for an article that appeared in The Chronicle of Higher Education with regards to her appointment as president of the AASCU.